James Melville of Halhill: Life

 Melville met the English agent Christopher Rokeby in Edinburgh in May 1566.
 In June 1566 he attended Mary in Edinburgh Castle, and when Mary Beaton told him of the birth of Prince James, he rode to London with the news.
 Melville was sent to Elizabeth with messages from Mary and her half-brother, the Earl of Moray.
 Melville was back in Edinburgh on 3 July.

 After the murder of Darnley in February 1567, Melville joined Lord Herries in boldly warning Mary of the danger and disgrace of her projected marriage with Bothwell, and was only saved from the latter's vengeance in consequence by the courageous resolution of the queen.
 Just before the coronation of James VI, Melville was sent to Hamilton to invite the Archbishop of St Andrews and Abbot of Arbroath.

 During the troubled times following Mary's imprisonment and abdication Melville conducted several diplomatic missions of importance, and won the confidence of James VI when the king took the government into his own hands.
 When Francis Walsingham came to Scotland as ambassador in September 1583, Melville was his escort.

+When the Danish ambassadors, Manderup Parsberg, Henrik Below and Nicolaus Theophilus came to Scotland in June 1585.
+James VI appointed Melville, William Schaw, and the Laird of Segie to be their companions.
+Melville described the events of the embassy in his Memoirs.
+When they departed, Melville went to their ship and presented them with gold chains from King James and rewarded the gunners, trumpeters, and drummers.

 Richard Douglas met him at Falkland Palace in 1588 and mentioned that his uncle Archibald Douglas was sending him a pair of virginals from London, for the education of his daughter, Elizabeth Melville.

 Melville was knighted at the coronation of Anne of Denmark on 17 May 1590.
 Melville was delegated to entertain the English ambassador, Edward Somerset, 4th Earl of Worcester, who travelled to Edinburgh to congratulate James VI on his safe return from Denmark and marriage to Anne of Denmark.
 James VI gave the Earl a present of a ring set with seven diamonds.
 Melville entered the service of the queen as a Gentleman of her Chamber.
 In his memoir he records how he was appointed to the position by James VI at Falkland Palace and had to overcome the Queen's initial suspicions of him as her keeper and a potential informant.